Weather Graphics support

 The square symbol is reserved for automated stations.
 An automated report is signalled by either "AUTO", "ASOS", or other similar abbreviations in the report, or by the indicator for automated observations in a SYNOP report.

 I'm seeing numbers and letters where there should be station cloud cover and weather type.
+We can't get fonts for cloud type to display.

 The analysis isopleths don't seem to match well with the data.